angular/angular/aio/content/guide/component/component-usage-conditional-content-projection.md

     </code-example>

-1. In the template that accepts an `ng-template` element, apply conditional logic to the parent element of the `<ng-container>` element.
+1. In the template that accepts an `ng-template` element, apply conditional logic to the parent element of the `ng-container` element tag.

     <code-example format="html" header="Wrap ng-container" language="html">